hiukim/mind-ar-js-doc/docs/quick-start/webpage.md

 ## Minimal example

-Now, let's start with something simple to display a rectanglar plane just on top of the target image.
+Now, let's start with something simple to display a rectangular plane just on top of the target image.
 Open `index.html` with editor of your choices, and paste the following content:

 <code>
 {`